-I have looked over 250 modern laptops, most with 10th generation Nvidia graphics (Pascal and Max-Q) and boiled it down to top 6 laptops.
-On top of that, I’ve included the complete spreadsheet of all laptops, their specs and their benchmarks.
-More on it down below.
+I have looked at over 1000 modern laptops, filtered them down to 229 laptops.
+All of them have at least 970M or GTX 1050, 1080p, 8 GB RAM, high-performance processor (more on that below) and a Solid State Drive.
+Then I boiled it all down to top 6 laptops.
+On top of that, I’ve included the complete spreadsheet of all laptops, their specs and their benchmarks at the end of the guide.

 What are we looking for?

 First of all, we need to start off with the key requirements for PUBG.
 And I am not talking about minimum system requirements because as we all know it, they tell close to nothing, especially for laptop users.
 I am talking about benchmark-based requirements.

 With that in mind, here’s the list of recommended processors for PlayerUnknown’s Battlegrounds, where higher is better:

 I have played PUBG on i7-3630QM (comparable to i5-7300HQ) and i7-6700HQ.
 The difference was significant.
 But even then, i7-6700HQ was just short of reaching high temperatures that start throttling it.
 That’s why you shouldn’t go for anything below i5-7300HQ and whenever possible, especially if you want to take advantage of a high refresh rate display, go for the top 4 CPUs on this list.

 The second side of the gaming performance comes down to a graphics card.
 In this regard, you’ll also need to spend some sheckles.

 Luckily enough, Nvidia’s 10th gen GPUs are good enough to handle PUBG on Very High settings at 1920×1080 resolution.
 Though, whenever playing at Ultra settings, you still might experience some annoying dips in FPS.